 4. Submit an offer to purchase in the form of a contract.
 As real estate attorneys, we recommend that the contract be reviewed by a real estate attorney licensed to practice law in the state where the real property is located.
-If you need an Arizona real estate attorney to prepare or review contracts to buy, sell or lease any type of Arizona real estate, contact KEYTLaw real estate attorney Jeana Morrissey at 602-906-4953, ext.
-4 or send her an email at email@example.com.
-To learn more about Arizona real estate law, see Jeana’s website called “Arizona Real Estate Law.”
+If you need an Arizona real estate attorney to prepare or review contracts to buy, sell or lease any type of Arizona real estate, contact Arizona real estate attorney Richard Keyt at 602-906-4953, ext.
+1 or send him an email at firstname.lastname@example.org.
+To learn more about Arizona real estate law, see Richard’s website called “Arizona Real Estate Law.”

 5. Include language in the purchase agreement that gives the buyer the right to conduct due diligence, including reviewing the title, and canceling the contract for any reason if the investigation of the property turns up any problems.